matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 ### Get a Receipt

-If you would like, you can also receive a receipt for the minted NFT.
+If you would like, you can also get a receipt for the minted NFT.

 ```typescript
 const receipt = await nft.awaitReceipt();